joelvaneenwyk/web-extension-uBlock/src/lib/codemirror/README.md

 ### Quickstart

-To build the project, make sure you have Node.js installed (at least version 6) and then `npm install`.
+To build the project, make sure you have Node.js installed (at least version 6) and then `yarn install`.
 To run, just open `index.html` in your browser (you don't need to run a webserver).
-Run the tests with `npm test`.
+Run the tests with `yarn test`.